OS-Operating-Systems/security-project-alex-sajiv/README.md

 This is program to simulate a bluetooth pairing, and send 1 packet of encrypted data to a paired device.

 # Why Is This Important?
 Radio communication security is important because almost all devices today transmit and/or recieve radio frequencies.
 So, there's radio waves constantly all around us in our daily lives.
-Alot of these radio frequencies are unencrypted and unprotected from anybody to intercept.
+A lot of these radio frequencies are unencrypted and unprotected from anybody to intercept.
 This is a problem since it is unwanted for many  radio communications to have unauthorized people such as eavesdroppers and hackers understand what is being sent.
 Examples of radio signals that could be easily intercepted include airport communications, device broadcasts, weather stations, satellites, and emergency communications.
-Although there are many unprotected radio frequencies there are some that are.
+Although there are many unprotected radio frequencies there are some that are protected.
 These would include things such as Bluetooth and Wi-Fi.
 These radio communications, although protected, are still at risk of eavesdroppers and hackers that have descovered how to decrypt these radio signals.
 So, it is important to continuously aim to improve radio signal security methods and encryptions.